BOAC Flight 781: Memorial

 There is a memorial in the cemetery of Porto Azzurro, where some of the victims are buried and with a list of those (20) whose remains were never found.

 In popular culture

 This accident was featured on National Geographic's Seconds from Disaster, "Comet Air Crash".
+Seemingly prescient was the 1951 film No Highway in the Sky starring James Stewart, which also dealt with aircraft structural fatigue.